 Identifiers are interpreted according to the grammar given in Section 5.16 of the Unicode standard, with some small modifications.
 This grammar is based on both normative and informative character categories specified by the Unicode Standard.
-The characters in the specified categories in version 3.0 of the Unicode standard must be treated as in those categories by all conforming ECMAScript implementations.
+The characters in the specified categories in version 3.0 of the Unicode standard must be treated as in those categories by all conforming ECMAScript implementations, the same thing without reserving it.